aslammamud/JavaScript-Projects/README.md

 # JavaScript Projects

 1. Currency Converter
+2. JavaScript Drum Kit

-## Feel free to download any of these project and practice javascript more.
-Thank you.
+### Feel free to download any of these project and practice JavaScript more.

+### If these projects helps you then please give this repo a star. ⭐